Welcome to Matrix Education

 These are challenging questions that students may not have encountered before.

-Prepare your child for the actual exam these holidays!
+Is your child ready for the

 One thing was certain, that the white kitten had had nothing to do with it:—it was the black kitten’s fault entirely.
 For the white kitten had been having its face washed by the old cat for the last quarter of an hour (and bearing it pretty well, considering); so you see that it couldn’t have had any hand in the mischief.